SpiderOak/flow-irc-gateway/README.md

  - nickname space character and "," replacement (see [src/common.py](src/common.py)).
  - timestamp format (see [src/common.py](src/common.py)).
 - Add unit test to the Flow module, and to flow-irc-gateway itself.
-- Process "org-member-event" notifications to notify of other member joining organizations the user is part of.
+- Process "org-member-event" notifications to notify of other member joining teams the user is part of.
 - Print debug output to a log file.
 - Many sections of the code assume the existence of simultaneuos IRC client connections (see variable self.clients in [src/flow-irc-gateway](src/flow-irc-gateway)).
 This needs to be cleaned up, the gateway only support one IRC client connection at a time.
 - Gracefully handle Flow.FlowError exceptions.